Passion for teaching agriculture recognised

 "Mum suggested that it might be a worthwhile career for me once I had settled down.
 I went back to university and got a Bachelor of Education, and was lucky enough to get a job at St Joseph's in Aberdeen," she said.

 "Plus I like to challenge myself, and my students, to work hard towards their goals, to try something outside of their comfort zone.
-It creates a great bond between us all, and is satisfying to see them enjoy the successes that come their way, but also to deal with the failures or difficulties that quite often occur.
+It creates a great bond between us all."

-"Very simply, I want them to enjoy the subject, and gain a sense of achievement as well."

-So with La Nina waning the next challenge may not be too far away and in the meantime there is another steer to train for a show and those sheep will need drenching.

 From cattle to coal.
 Once a specialist agriculture writer today its about community, in particular, the Upper Hunter.
 I have lived and worked in the region for more than 30 years.
 Land use issues and the future direction of our region.
 But you cannot take ag out of the picture - our food and how we grow it is the basis of all life.
 Covering the Hunter and Mid North Coast rural issues is now part of my role with ACM.